tomjwells/coti-node-monitoring/README.md

 # Installation Instructions

-While this guide uses Docker to build the components that make up the monitoring stack, it will work with nodes installed either using Docker, or using systemd (a.k.a. <a href="https://cotidocs.geordier.co.uk/">GeordieR's installation scripts</a>).
+This installation guide produces working setups for nodes installed both with systemd (a.k.a. <a href="https://cotidocs.geordier.co.uk/">GeordieR's installation scripts</a>) and with docker (for example <a href="https://github.com/tj-wells/coti-node" target="_blank">this Coti-Docker installation guide</a>), although the instructions for each installation type differ at certain points.

-If your node is installed with GeordieR's method, you will likely need to run the following commands to install `docker` and `docker-compose`:
+If `docker` and `docker-compose` are not already installed on your system, you will need to run the following commands to install `docker` and `docker-compose`:

 ```
 sudo su